Arts Advocates has the foremost collection of works by Sarasota Art Colony artists on public view.

 Since 1970, Arts Advocates/Fine Arts Society of Sarasota has been acquiring works of art by artists who have lived and worked in Florida.
 The collection contains more than 60 pieces and represents a wide range of media and styles dating from the 1930s to the present.

-In 2021, the collection was enhanced by a donation of five Highwaymen paintings.
-The Highwaymen were a group of 26 black artists, including one woman, who were mostly self-taught and painted in Florida from the 1950s on for several decades.
-Because they were not invited to show their work in galleries, they sold their work from their cars along US 1 and AIA.
+In 2021, the collection was enhanced by a donation of five Florida Highwaymen paintings.
+The Florida Highwaymen were a group of 26 black artists, including one woman, who were mostly self-taught and painted in Florida from the 1950s on for several decades.

 Until 2021, the collection had been displayed exclusively at the Van Wezel Performing Arts Hall.
 In 2021, we opened our first exhibit space – the Arts Advocates Gallery, where 25 paintings and a sculpture are on display for the public to enjoy.
 The balance of the artwork is still on display at the Van Wezel.